Guide to using AI in your academic work - Falmouth

 • Say if you used AI.
 Some courses ask you to include this in an “Acknowledgements” section.
 You will always need to state in your work if and how you used AI.

-AI can be helpful for learning, but it cannot replace your own thinking, research, or writing.
-Always be careful and check what your course allows.
+• AI can be helpful, but it cannot replace your own thinking, research, or writing.

 Falmouth & Exeter Students' Union logo